v-cakoll/docs.it-it/docs/visual-basic/programming-guide/language-features/strings/how-to-access-characters-in-strings.md

 ---
-title: 'Procedura: Accesso caratteri delle stringhe in Visual Basic' ms.date: 07/20/2015
+title: 'Procedura: accedere ai caratteri delle stringhe' ms.date: 07/20/2015
 helpviewer_keywords:
 - strings [Visual Basic], accessing characters
 - characters [Visual Basic], accessing in strings ms.assetid: 02c5206c-ffab-494d-b648-3b2ea358dc34
-ms.openlocfilehash: 840a769b0bb322ef7b878a312437c5ec200ab074
+ms.openlocfilehash: 44a021ed3ce1d10613cf6ab7c959c62feec6046c
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "62054029"
+ms.locfileid: "74352468"
 ---
-# <a name="how-to-access-characters-in-strings-in-visual-basic"></a>Procedura: Accesso caratteri delle stringhe in Visual Basic
+# <a name="how-to-access-characters-in-strings-in-visual-basic"></a>Procedura: accedere ai caratteri delle stringhe in Visual Basic
-In questo esempio viene illustrato come utilizzare il <xref:System.String.Chars%2A> proprietà a cui accedere il carattere in corrispondenza della posizione specificata in una stringa.
+This example demonstrates how to use the <xref:System.String.Chars%2A> property to access the character at the specified location in a string.

 ## <a name="example"></a>Esempio
- Talvolta è utile disporre di dati relativi ai caratteri di una stringa e le posizioni di tali caratteri all'interno della stringa. È possibile pensare a una stringa come una matrice di caratteri (`Char` istanze); è possibile recuperare un carattere specifico facendo riferimento all'indice del carattere desiderato tramite il <xref:System.String.Chars%2A> proprietà.
+ Sometimes it is useful to have data about the characters in your string and the positions of those characters within your string.
+You can think of a string as an array of characters (`Char` instances); you can retrieve a particular character by referencing the index of that character through the <xref:System.String.Chars%2A> property.

  [!code-vb[VbVbalrStrings#49](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrStrings/VB/Class2.vb#49)]

- Il `index` parametro il <xref:System.String.Chars%2A> proprietà è in base zero.
+ The `index` parameter of the <xref:System.String.Chars%2A> property is zero-based.

 ## <a name="robust-programming"></a>Programmazione efficiente
- Il <xref:System.String.Chars%2A> proprietà restituisce il carattere in corrispondenza della posizione specificata.
-Tuttavia, alcuni caratteri Unicode possono essere rappresentati da più di un carattere.
-Per altre informazioni su come usare i caratteri Unicode, vedere [come: Convertire una stringa in una matrice di caratteri](../../../../visual-basic/programming-guide/language-features/strings/how-to-convert-a-string-to-an-array-of-characters.md).
+ The <xref:System.String.Chars%2A> property returns the character at the specified position.
+However, some Unicode characters can be represented by more than one character.
+For more information on how to work with Unicode characters, see [How to: Convert a String to an Array of Characters](../../../../visual-basic/programming-guide/language-features/strings/how-to-convert-a-string-to-an-array-of-characters.md).

- Il <xref:System.String.Chars%2A> proprietà genera un' <xref:System.IndexOutOfRangeException> eccezione se il `index` parametro è maggiore o uguale alla lunghezza della stringa, o se è minore di zero
+ The <xref:System.String.Chars%2A> property throws an <xref:System.IndexOutOfRangeException> exception if the `index` parameter is greater than or equal to the length of the string, or if it is less than zero

 ## <a name="see-also"></a>Vedere anche